GaloisInc/ivorylang-org/pages/hardware/rc-controller.md

 * Channel 3 controls throttle.
 * Channel 4 controls yaw.
 * Channel 5 selects flight control mode.
-Flight modes are not yet implemented in the SMACCMPilot flight control software, but eventaully this will allow diffent flight control modes to be toggled from the RC transmitter.
+Flight modes are not yet implemented in the SMACCMPilot flight control software, but eventually this will allow different flight control modes to be toggled from the RC transmitter.
 * Channel 6 enables motors to be armed.
 Motors are armed when all of the following conditions are met:
     1. Channel 6 is high (PWM greater than 1500us)